-The food menu, comprising All Day Brunch yet all of the dishes are positively top notch in both taste and presentation.
+The food menu comprised an All-Day Brunch, and all of the dishes are positively top-notch in both taste and presentation.

-For the works, go for the Smug Fig Brekkie – eggs, bacon, chorizo, balsamic roast tomato, potato hash and multigrain sourdough, or for something sweet the weekly French Toast or Rice pudding Waffles.
+For the works, go for the Smug Fig Brekkie – eggs, bacon, chorizo, balsamic roast tomato, potato hash and multigrain sourdough, or for something sweet, try the weekly French Toast or Rice pudding Waffles.

 Coffee here is excellent and other drinks include tea, hot chocolate, chai late, babychino, fruit juices or soft drinks.